 We looked earlier at how you can change the fonts and colour scheme of your website with a few simple clicks.
-If design isn’t your forte, Expedition comes with two presets that adjust the fonts and colours for you.
+If design isn’t your forte, then Expedition comes with two presets that adjust the fonts and colours for you.
 The elements of each preset are designed to be complementary to each other and provide your website with a couple of different looks.

 Steps to Change Website Preset

 1. In Site Builder, click on Design in the left sidebar.

 2. Click on the cog in the top right corner of the design window.

 3. Select a theme preset from the drop-down menu.

 4. Uncheck any of the three preset update options you don't wish to apply the change to.
 These are Colours, Fonts & Custom Settings.